a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-siren-song-of-comments.markdown

 ### Is there ever a reason to write a comment?

 To be clear, I don't have a problem with all comments.
-If, for example, you're writing a public API for a library that's getting exported to the world, or to a bunch of developers at your company, it may be easiest to maintain the documentation for that API in code comments.
+If you're writing a public API for a library that's getting exported to the world, or to a bunch of developers at your company, it may be easiest to maintain the documentation for that API in code comments.
 In other words, if you're making a conscious decision to document a library thoroughly, you might find that it's most convenient to keep that